client9/client9-website-2017/content/post/css-system-font-stack-serif-small-v1.md

 Title: "CSS System Font Stack - Serif Small - V1"
 ---

+Forget Times New Roman and upgrade with this CSS system font stack<!--more-->

 This system stack is upgrade of the traditional serif font Times New Roman.
 The Mac and Windows alternates are dense and screen optimized.

 ## CSS